thunderbird/developer-docs/add-ons/mailextensions/hello-world-add-on/using-a-background-page.md

 ---
-description: Extending the example extension to use a backgroud page.
+description: Extending the example extension to use a background page.
 ---

 # Using a Background Page